Newsletter Subscribe

 Start with a large bowl and sift the flour and other dry ingredients such as baking powder, baking soda, salt, and sugar.
 This process helps to incorporate more air into the flour.
 Repeat this step by lifting the pre-sifted flour and other dry ingredients with the sieve.

-Add the white vinegar to the milk, stir it, and let it sit for five minutes.
-Notice that the milk has curdled as a result of the vinegar.
-The sour milk will help break down the gluten in the flour, thus making a softer pancake.
+Add the white vinegar to the milk, stir, and let it sit for 5 minutes.
+Notice that the milk has curdled due to the vinegar.
+The sour milk will help break down the gluten in the flour, making the pancakes softer.
 The leavening effect will be amplified when the vinegar is combined with the baking soda.

-Mix the melted butter directly with the sour milk.
-It is easy to melt the butter; simply place it in a small bowl and into the microwave.
-Combine the dry ingredients with the wet ingredients.
-Make sure to use a large enough bowl to accomplish this task.
-Make sure to stir the batter and remove any lumps of flour.
-The batter should be smooth in texture.
-This will ensure that your pancakes are light and fluffy.
+Combine the melted butter with the sour milk directly.
+To melt the butter easily, simply place it in a small bowl and microwave it.
+Next, mix the dry ingredients with the wet ingredients in a large enough bowl.
+Be sure to stir the batter thoroughly and eliminate any lumps of flour.
+The batter should be smooth, as this will ensure that your pancakes turn out light and fluffy.

-Add oil or butter to the small pan and gently ladle a scoop of pancake mix into the pan.
+Add oil or butter to the small pan, then gently ladle a scoop of pancake mix into it.
 Each side of the pancake should take two to three minutes on medium heat.
-When the pancake starts to form, make sure to gently lift it up with a spatula or spoon to check if it has browned.
+When the pancake starts to form, gently lift it with a spatula or spoon to check if it has browned.

 This recipe is one of the best for making fluffy pancakes at home.
-It is pretty similar to Pancake and Waffle Houses around the world.
-The best part about this recipe is that it comes together easily and uses ingredients you will most likely have in your pantry.
+It’s quite similar to those found in Pancake and Waffle Houses around the world.
+The best part about this recipe is that it comes together easily and uses ingredients that you most likely already have in your pantry.